onnlucky/hotel/readme.txt

 add send as code primitive: target, msg, args, instead of _object_send add op as code primitive: op, lhs, rhs

-think about evio doing read/write simultaniously ... two actors? do evio differently, needs its own thread, use new Queue thing to handle it ... writing to sockets should accept strings too ... place buffer inbetween? actor inside/outside?

 add methods vs functions, methods try to bind a this dynamically ... helps with actors too
 example: function = { }
          method = @{ }

-add something around tlWorkerMigrate(...thread...) so Cocoa can take the main thread? tricky...

 implement `Point = { recurse: Point }` for as far as we can? do Point lazily? add task.stop to kill it by error? java ThreadDeath how do we do it safely? add finalizers to tasks: report errors if nobody else reads them add finalizers to opened files: closed the fds

-  ----

-sprinkle more INTERNAL around and such

 add default arguments using print = (sep=" ", end="\n")->{...} etc ...
 implement collector: x, *rest = multiple_return()